lmichalek/TimestampVisualizer/README.md

 In the field of computer forensics, and in particular when working as a computer forensics expert in civil and criminal cases, it is useful to have strategies to detect suspicious behavior.
 One such strategies involves understanding the typical behavior of a user of a computer system.

-For example, if we track the times that Bob is using a particular system, we may find that he tends to work Monday-Friday, beginning around 8 am until maybe 6 pm.
-Knowing this is useful, because now if we notice that a few months ago, he was logged in at 3 am on Sunday morning, we will probably have better luck finding suspicious activity during this session.
+For example, if we track the times that Alice uses a particular system, we may find that she tends to work Monday-Friday, beginning around 8 am until maybe 6 pm.
+Knowing this is useful, because now if we notice that a few months ago, she was logged in at 3 am on Sunday morning, we will probably have better luck finding suspicious activity during this session.

 The Timestamp Visualizer is a tool that facilitates finding possible suspicious digital activity.
 Given a listing of timestamps provided by the user, the Visualizer generates a graphical interface that is easily customized and manipulated by the user.
 Details are discussed below.